 Georges Clemenceau, French Prime Minister during the First World War said, ‘War is too important to be left to the generals’.
 A perusal of NWAP (2017–31) leads one to conclude that wildlife conservation is too important to be left to conservationists and forest officials.
 The NWAP (2017-31), despite identifying some key areas for action, falls short in many respects.
 It lacks vision and is aimed at maintaining status quo.

 The fact that the Action Plan is in direct violation of judgements of the Supreme Court with regard to certain subjects is a cause for serious concern.
-Not only may this amount to contempt of court, it suggests that the members of the committee may either have aligned with the government’s priorities or simply have been unaware of the implications of ignoring the court‘s directions.
+Not only may this amount to contempt of court, but it also suggests that the members of the committee may either have aligned with the government’s priorities or simply have been unaware of the implications of ignoring the court‘s directions.
 It would indeed be a tragedy if the cost of silence on these grave issues were paid by India’s vanishing wildlife.

 There is an urgent need to review and revise the NWAP (2017–31).
 The problems are too serious to be fixed by tweaks, and there is a need for a complete overhaul.
-To begin with, the task of framing the Action Plan ought to be entrusted to a group of individuals with diverse knowledge and experience in a wide range of disciplines that include not just wildlife and ecology, but also environmental and social sciences, hydrology, climate change, governance and related fields.
+To begin with, the task of framing the Action Plan ought to be entrusted to a group of individuals with diverse knowledge and experience in a wide range of disciplines that include not just wildlife and ecology, but also environmental and social sciences, hydrology, climate change, governance, and related fields.
 The Committee should have wide-ranging consultations with people across sectors and importantly, with those having opposing viewpoints.
 After all, wildlife conservation has less to do directly with wild animals and more with managing pressure on wildlife from the human, industrial and developmental goals of the country.
 Given the increasing threat to wildlife habitat, we urgently need an action plan that is focused, robust and implementable.

 Ministry of Environment, Forest and Climate Change.
 2017.
 National Wildlife Action Plan 2017-2031.
 New Delhi.
 Government of India.